Cayman Islands Expat Tax

-Click the button below to request a Tax Preparation Quote today to get started with the preparation of your return for Cayman Islands Expat Tax or to request a free 30-minute tax consultation.
+Click the button below to request a Tax Preparation Quote today to prepare your return for Cayman Islands Expat Tax or to request a free 30-minute tax consultation.

 Tax Samaritan is a team of Enrolled Agents with over 25 years of experience focusing on Cayman Islands Expat Tax and other countries throughout the world.
-We maintain this tax blog where all articles are written by Enrolled Agents.
-Our main objective is to educate US taxpayers on their tax responsibilities and the selection of a tax professional.
+We maintain this tax blog to educate US taxpayers on their tax responsibilities and the selection of a tax professional.
 Our articles are also designed to help taxpayers looking to self-prepare, providing specific tips and pitfalls to avoid.

 Randall Brody is an enrolled agent, licensed by the US Department of the Treasury to represent taxpayers before the IRS for audits, collections and appeals and experienced with Cayman Islands Expat Tax.
 To attain the enrolled agent designation, candidates must demonstrate expertise in taxation, fulfill continuing education credits and adhere to a stringent code of ethics.

 Every effort has been taken to provide the most accurate and honest analysis of the tax information and Cayman Islands Expat Tax Advice provided in this blog.
 Please use your discretion before making any decisions based on the information provided.
-This blog is not intended to be a substitute for seeking professional Cayman Islands Expat Tax advice based on your individual needs.
+This blog does not intend to be a substitute for seeking professional Cayman Islands Expat Tax advice based on your individual needs.